fogg-lab/interactive-segmentation/README.md

 >   - In the terminal, enter a command to add the execute permission to the install and launch scripts, for example:
 >       `chmod u+x install_scripts/iseg-mac-installer.command && chmod u+x launch_scripts/iseg-mac-launcher.command`
 #
-2. Double click on the installation script for your operating system to install the labeling application:
+2. Run the installation script for your operating system to install the labeling application:
     - Windows: `install_scripts/iseg-windows-installer.bat` (if you get a security warning, click `More info` and then `Run anyway`)
     - Mac: `install_scripts/iseg-mac-installer.command`
-    - Linux: `install_scripts/install_iseg.sh` (right click->open with->terminal)
+    - Linux: `install_scripts/install_iseg.sh`

 ### Installation Option 2 (Manual)
 1. Clone this repository, or download and extract [the zip file](https://github.com/fogg-lab/interactive-segmentation/archive/refs/heads/main.zip) to a folder.